 Only 55W for the 0.15 Ohm coils

-What you get inside the box
+What you get with the Smoant tank

 The Smoant Battlestar Sub Ohm tank comes packed in a yellow cardboard box.
 Inside you will find the tank itself, a spare glass tube, a 0.15 Ohm coil, a 0.4 Ohm coil, a bag of spare seals and gaskets, as well as the user manual.
 When it comes to colors, from what we know, this tank is only available in Silver.